-If you want to lodge an internal affairs complaint against a Madison Police Officer you may utilize the Online Complaint Form or contact Lieutenant John R. Miscia at 973-593-3006.
-You may also contact Lieutenant Miscia via email, by mail or in person at Police Headquarters.
+If you want to file an internal affairs complaint against an employee of the Madison Police Department, you may utilize the IA Complaint Form, Online Complaint Form or contact Captain Joseph M. Longo at 973-593-3008.
+You may also contact Captain Longo via email, by mail or in person at Police Headquarters.

 About Internal Affairs

 Each Police Department within Morris County, including the Morris County Prosecutor’s Office, has formal procedures for investigating your internal affairs complaint.
 These procedures ensure fairness and protect the rights of both citizens and police department employees.
 The Madison Police Department Policy/Procedure and the NJ Attorney General Internal Affairs Policy & Procedures can be located here.

 Your complaint will be sent to a superior officer or a specially trained Internal Affairs Officer who will conduct a thorough and objective investigation.